mtarunpr/cs61/process3/README.md

 CS61 2020: Process control 3
 ============================

-Today’s shorter meeting is about the benefits of pipes
+Today’s shorter meeting is about the benefits of pipes and software components.

 Advance work
 ------------